Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Isospectrality a la Bottom-up

 that is written using the incomplete Gamma function.
 We can perform this calculation to prove that the expression above is independent of the hadronic spin.
 The monoparametric isospectral potential is now written as

 The family of isospectral potentials for the vector softwall model is depicted in Figure \ref{fig:one}, along with the dilaton and isospectral ground states.
-The numerical masses are summarized in Table \ref{table:2}.

-Compared with HW, the SW model has the same isospectral behavior (nor the same holographic phenomenology).
+Compared to HW, the SW model has the same isospectral behavior (nor the same holographic phenomenology).
 For $z\to0$ and $z\to\infty$, the isospectral potential behaves as its SW counterpart.
 However, in the intermediate region, the isospectral potential behaves differently.
-As in the HW model case, $I_{SW}(z)$ strongly modifies the ground state slope, leaving the excited ones unaltered.
-Proof of this statement is the behavior of the decay constants.
+As in the case of the HW model, $I_{SW}(z)$ strongly modifies the decay constant of the ground state, leaving the excited ones unchanged.
 For vector mesons, isospectral transformations break the degeneracy only for the ground state.
 Excited states keep being degenerated.
 Isospectral decay constants are summarized in Table \ref{table:1}.

-For the dilaton reconstruction, the isospectral dilaton tends to zero when $z\to 0$. in the high-$z$ limit, the isospectral dilaton behaves quadratically with $z$-coordinate (See Figure \ref{fig:one}).
-As in the HW model, the isospectral dilaton tends to its non-isospectral counterpart at the bulk extrema.
-We expect the same behavior for all the deformations of the quadratic dilaton.
-Now we will explore these scenarios.

-From this point, the isospectral calculations are entirely numerical.
-Thus, we can summarize the Braga and Non-quadratic dilaton deformations isospectral approach as follows: start from the vector meson ground state.
-For both models, we consider the $J/\psi$ trajectory.
-From the Schrödinger bulk mode associated with the $J/\psi$, we compute the isospectral transformation \eqref{Darboux} and the isospectral potential \eqref{isopotential}.
-Next, we solve the family of isospectral potentials.
-We compute masses, decays, and isospectral Schrödinger modes.
+In light-front holography with quadratic dilaton, Brodsky \emph{et al.} have discussed using SUSY algebra to accommodate mesons, baryons, and tetraquarks in a supermultiplet.
+See \cite{Brodsky:2016yod, Brodsky:2016rvj, Nielsen:2018uyn, Nielsen:2018ytt} and references therein.

 \emph{Let us consider the Braga deformed SWM}.
-In figure \ref{fig:one}, we plot the isospectral family of potentials related to this holographic potential; see equation \eqref{nelson-pot}.
+The isospectral potential is written from eqn. \eqref{isopotential} numerically.
+In figure \ref{fig:one}, we plot the isospectral family of potentials $\hat{V}_\lambda(z)$ related to this holographic potential.
 As in the previous cases, the isospectral transformation modifies the low-$z$ potential behavior.
 For the excited states, the eigenfunctions in the family have the same slope in the limits $z\to 0$ and $z\to \infty$.
 The decay constants spectrum supports this observation (see Table \ref{table:1}), where only the ground state decay is modified.